OmniAir Consortium, Inc.

 IN NO EVENT SHALL OMNIAIR OR ANY MEMBER BE LIABLE TO ANY OTHER MEMBER OR THIRD PARTY FOR (A) ANY INDIRECT, SPECIAL, INCIDENTAL, PUNITIVE OR CONSEQUENTIAL DAMAGES RESULTING UNDER THIS POLICY, WHETHER UNDER CONTRACT, TORT, WARRANTY OR OTHERWISE, AND WHETHER OR NOT SUCH PARTY HAD ADVANCE NOTICE OF THE POSSIBILITY OF SUCH DAMAGES; OR (B) THE COST OF PROCURING SUBSTITUTE GOODS OR SERVICES, LOST PROFITS, LOSS OF USE, OR LOSS OF DATA.

-2. The rights and obligations set forth in this Section shall expire three (3) years after the date the Member discloses or submits the Member Confidential information to OmniAir or to any other Member or Implementer.
+4. The rights and obligations set forth in this Section shall expire three (3) years after the date the Member discloses or submits the Member Confidential information to OmniAir or other Member or Implementer.

 XX.
 Revisions to This IPR Policy